Ways and means

-Typing a hexadecimal digit from the first drive, pressing 'Xor' button;
+Typing the hexadecimal digit from the first drive, pressing 'Xor' button;

-Typing a hexadecimal digit from the next drive at exactly the same offset and pressing 'Xor' again;
+Typing the hexadecimal digit from the next drive at the exactly same offset and pressing 'Xor' again;

-Repeat until the last drive.
-Before you enter the digit from the last drive, the calculator must show the same number as at specified position of the last disk.
+Repeating till the last drive.
+Before you enter the digit from the last drive, the calculator must show the same number as at the specified position of the last disk.
 'Xor' operation will give zero.

-Non-zero value for any of the offsets indicates either calculation error or absence of parity.
+A non-zero value for any of the offsets indicates either a calculation error or absence of parity.

 If the stripe size is 64KB (usual for Terastation), one of the first blocks will contain I-nodes; the first I-node must indicate a directory (root directory).
-If the root directory contains few files their names are given in the I-node body (as in Fig.2);
+If the root directory contains files, their names are given in the I-node body (as in Fig.2);

 Other drives may contain more I-nodes in the first block.

-The drives order is as follows: drive with superblock – the first; drive with root directory – the second.
-The order 3rd and the 4th drives can be not identified at once, but you can try both and find which of them is the right one.
+The drives order is the following: drive with the superblock – the first; drive with the root directory – the second.
+The 3rd and the 4th drives can be not identified at once, but you can try both and find which of them is the right one.

-One can define RAID 10/0+1 configuration as RAID with two superblocks in the start blocks.
+One can define the RAID10/0+1 configuration as RAID with two superblocks in the start blocks.

-The drives order is as follows: drive with superblock – the first, drive without superblock (data or I-nodes) – the second.
-These configuration has two such pairs and both of them can be used for data recovery.
+The drives order is as follows: drive with the superblock – the first, drive without a superblock (data or I-nodes) – the second.
+This configuration has two such pairs and both of them can be used for data recovery.

 RAID 1 and multi-part storage:

-The drives order is as follows: any drive from RAID 1 gives all the data.
+Drives order is the following: Any drive from RAID 1 gives all the data.
 For multi-part storage each drive has a separate valid file system.

-If the content analysis gives a contradictory result and you still remain unsure about the drives order, try all combinations and choose the matching one.
+If the content analysis gives a contradictory result and you are still unsure about the drives order, try all combinations and choose the matching one.

 Note: UFS Explorer software doesn't modify the data on the storage.
-You can try different RAID combinations until you get appropriate.
+You can try different RAID combinations until you get the appropriate one.

-In case of any physical damages it is strongly recommended to bring your NAS to a specialized data recovery laboratory in order to avoid data loss.
+In case of physical damage it is strongly recommended to bring your NAS to a specialized data recovery laboratory in order to avoid data loss.

-If you feel unsure about conducting data recovery operations from your NAS by yourself or not confident about RAID configuration in your NAS, feel free to use .
+If you feel unsure about conducting data recovery operations from your NAS by yourself or not confident about the RAID configuration of your NAS, do not hesitate to turn to .

-For data recovery professionals SysDev Laboratories offer expert NAS storage analysis on commercial basis.
+For data recovery professionals SysDev Laboratories offers expert NAS storage analysis on commercial basis.

 Last update: 20.10.2016